Post-16

 Overview

-You will be supported to access specialised workshops across a wide range of disciplines such as small metals, 3D, printmaking, textiles, ceramics, photography, and digital media, using industry-standard techniques.
-After exploring all media in 1st year, you will have the opportunity to specialise in the 2nd.
+On this course you will be supported to access specialised workshops across a wide range of disciplines such as small metals, 3D, printmaking, textiles, ceramics, photography, and digital media, using industry-standard techniques.
+After exploring all media in the first year of the extended diploma, you will have the opportunity to specialise in your second year.

 Our student-centred approach underpins a dynamic curriculum that adapts to your needs, emphasising technical and transferable skills for professional and educational advancement.